Skip to content

 Learn about the properties and dangers of gasoline and how to properly handle it on the jobsite.

-If you happen to be holding a container of gas and it ignites, you should ever throw the can or swat at it with your hand.
-The whole process should remain calm, as much as possible.
-When people get nervous, they tend to not think clearly and make the best decisions.
+If you are holding a container of gas and it ignites, you should never throw the can or swat at it with your hand.
+Do not panic.

-Calming set the container of gasoline down and back away.
-If you cannot put out the fire yourself safely, or if it is growing too quickly for you to handle it, contact emergency personnel immediately.
-If you can remain calm, you’re more likely to avoid injuries to yourself or those around you.
+Calmly set the container of gasoline down and back away.
+If you cannot safely put out the fire yourself, or if it is growing too quickly for you to handle, contact emergency personnel immediately.
+By remaining calm, you’re more likely to avoid injury.

 • Solvents